Jamster3000/The-Coding-Corner-Tutorials/Python/Python2exe/Pyinstaller/README.md

 - `--name` - allows you to specify a name for the .exe

 There are more, but these are the usful ones that you would likely require or want to use.

+## pyinstaller with tkinter
+Pyinstaller should work out the box with tkinter (third party tkinter libraries, such as customtkinter requires the use of hidden-import flag)

+Running
+`pyinstaller simple_gui` works well with tkinter without the requirement of any other commands